 Kentucky bluegrass vs other native species: good or bad?

 Since Kentucky bluegrass is aggressive in growth, it subdues other native species on your lawn.
-It has a strong root system and it forms a strong thatch thereby completing its nutritional requirements from the soil, but hindering native species growth due to thatch formed.
+It has a strong root system and forms a strong thatch, thereby completing its nutritional requirements from the soil but hindering native species growth due to thatch formed.

 Does KBG help in erosion control?